Cookies can be ‘session cookies’ or ‘persistent cookies’.

 Content that is embedded on our website from other platforms e.g. YouTube and Flickr may also set cookies.

-‘MyDetails’/’MyStudents’ pages of the University of Huddersfield website uses 10 cookie[s].
-A cookie is a small file of letters and numbers saved to your website browser.
-These webpages only contain essential cookies which allows the University of Huddersfield to ensure that the ‘MyDetails’/’MyStudents’ pages can only accessed by authorised users.
-The essential cookies are sessional cookies and are not used to collect personally identifiable information about you.
+The ‘MyDetails’/’MyStudents’ webpages of our website uses 10 essential cookies, which allows us to ensure that the ‘MyDetails’/’MyStudents’ pages can only accessed by authorised users.
+They are sessional cookies and are not used to collect personally identifiable information about you.